Bitfi/bitfi-chrome-extension/extension/README.md

 })
 ```

-Along with `SIGN_TX` there are other request methods
+Aside from `SIGN_TX` there are the following request methods

 ```
 GET_ACCOUNT - get current authenticated XDC account, returns null, if not authenticated